farhanhl-ds/staywise-ml-churn-platform/README.md

 ## 🎯 Overview

 StayWise is a production-grade MLOps platform that helps e-commerce businesses identify at-risk customers before they churn and act on it automatically.
-It covers the full analytics lifecycle — from real-time event ingestion and feature engineering, to churn scoring, retention recommendations, and AI-powered insights delivery.
+It covers the full analytics lifecycle, spans from real-time event ingestion and feature engineering to churn scoring, retention recommendations, and AI-powered insights delivery.

-Designed for scale, observability, and maintainability — with a clean separation between data engineering, machine learning, and product layers.
+Designed for scale, observability, and maintainability with a clean separation between data engineering, machine learning, and product layers.

 ---